-The type of teacher we are looking for needs to be independent with a degree of maturity and be dedicated to teaching.
+The type of teacher we are looking for needs to be independent with enthusiasm and be dedicated to teaching.
 This is not a job for people looking for a gap year job.
 You should be sociable and willing to integrate into the local community if you want to get the most out of your stay in Andújar.
-An open mind and an ability to adapt are very important.
-There is only a small British community here since this is a very traditional Spanish town so you need to be able to organize your own social life and make your own friends.
+An open mind, an ability to adapt and be flexible about teaching different age groups and levels is very important since this is a very traditional Spanish town so you need to be able to organize your own social life and make your own friends.
 Working for El Centro de Inglés will give you an excellent grounding in all aspects of EFL teaching and exam preparation and a chance to experience the real Spain.
 At the same time we will endeavour to help you as much as possible in order to make our working relationship enjoyable and memorable.

 For further information, please contact: